LINCS-pipelines/mema/README.md

 # mema
-Docker container for MEMA package
+Docker container for MEMA package.
 This docker image is built based on the latest validated MEMA package.
 Here is how to obtain and run it: